Morwenn/vergesort/readme.md

 If the sorted sub-collection is not big enough, vergesort just remembers its beginning and moves on to the next sorted sub-collection.
-When it reaches a *big enough* sub-collection that is already sorted or reverse-sorted, it calls the pattern-defeating quicksort to sort everything that is between the remembered iterator and the beginning of the *big enough* sorted sub-collection and then merges everything (it's a bit hard to explain, I hope that reading both this explanation and the algorithm will make things clearer).
+When it reaches a *big enough* sub-collection that is already sorted or reverse-sorted, it calls the pdqsort or  thequicksort to sort everything that is between the remembered iterator and the beginning of the *big enough* sorted sub-collection and then merges everything (it's a bit hard to explain, I hope that reading both this explanation and the algorithm will make things clearer).